PLATFORM

 Defined Microbial Assemblage™ (DMA™) technology

-Solarea develops DMA™ products consisting of synergistic combinations of probiotic microbes and prebiotic fibers to address these chronic inflammatory conditions.
+Solarea develops specially formulated DMA™ products consisting of synergistic combinations of probiotic microbes derived from fresh fruits and vegetables and prebiotic fibers

 Microbiome and skeletal system, inflammatory conditions